 A more comprehensive view of brain function

-Traditionally, today’s psychologists, psychiatrists and paediatricians look at ‘behaviour’ when diagnosing childhood disorders.
-At Neuroflow, we strive to go beyond this and place a strong emphasis on examining cognition, using cognitive assessments.
+Traditionally, psychologists, psychiatrists and paediatricians look at ‘behaviour’ when diagnosing childhood disorders.
+At Neuroflow, we strive to go beyond this and place a strong emphasis on examining cognition and brain function, using cognitive assessments and brain mapping (QEEG).

 Neuroscience research has grown immensely based on neuroimaging techniques such as fMRI and EEG.
 Neuroscientists look for correlations between neuroimaging results – for example more blood flow in a particular area of the brain – and correlate it with associated problems such as reading, listening or visual perception.